cha2812/Analysis-of-students-records/README.md

 - Then you Insert some values into your table
   ![](pic3.png)

-- Then type the code SELECT * FROM students info to check if the value has been inserted into the table created then you would receive a message stating that the query has been successfully returned and you would see the table with values created.
+- Then type the code SELECT * FROM students info to check if the values have been inserted into the table created then you would receive a message stating that the query has been successfully returned and you would see the table with values created.
   ![](pic4.png)

 - Create a table called Health records